seyed0123/polyps-segmentation/README.md

 To further improve generalization, we apply a set of data augmentation techniques during training.
 These include horizontal and vertical flips, random rotations, brightness and contrast adjustments, HSV color shifts, Gaussian blur, and slight scaling or translations.
 Such augmentations simulate variations in patient anatomy, camera movement, and lighting conditions that naturally occur during endoscopic procedures.
 By exposing the model to these transformations, we reduce overfitting and enable it to better handle unseen clinical cases.

-Based on the Jupyter notebook you provided, I've updated the report with the correct model names and results.
-I have filled out the sections for "Baseline Model," "Enhanced Model," "Results," and "Conclusion" in markdown format.

 ***

 ### Baseline Model